 For many years RCC has been a club that offers a range of training opportunities as demand dictates.
 Theory courses are arranged to cover many aspects of sailing to include First Aid, Navigation and DSC/VHF Radio.
 These are based at the Clubhouse, Lytham Promenade and are run by qualified (to RYA standards where appropriate) RCC volunteer members, or, by other providers.

 Additional training can be arranged when there is a demand and over recent years this has included Safety Awareness sessions for operators of some of the vehicles and machinery in use both at the Clubhouse site and at the Dock, the two places where most activity occurs through the year.
-We have recently taken delivery of two defibrillators, one at each of the two sites mentioned with many members have taken part in training to enable us to use them effectively, should the need ever arise
+There are two defibrillators, one at each of the two sites mentioned with many members have taken part in training to enable us to use them effectively.

 Practical sail training